uadmin/uadmin-docs/_build/html/_sources/api/ab_test_functions.rst.txt

 .. _Back To Top: https://uadmin-docs.readthedocs.io/en/latest/api/ab_test_functions.html#a-b-test-functions

-ModelList a list of registered models.

-Type:

 .. code-block:: go

-    int
+    type ModelList int

+ModelList is a list of registered models.

 See `Part 3: A/B Test Function for Static`_ for the example.